 - If a student will be unavoidably late or will be absent on a scheduled lab day, the student must contact course faculty at least one hour prior to the start time.
 If a student will be unavoidably late or will be absent on a clinical day, the student must contact the clinical instructor at least one hour prior to start time or as soon as possible if a one-hour notification is not possible.
 A "No call, no show" absence for clinical or lab may be grounds for dismissal from a nursing course. - Students will utilize a college provided software program to sign up for lab appointments known as Sign-Up Genius (SUG).
 They are also required to cancel appointments as timely as possible using the same program (preferably at least 24 hrs in advance). - Outside employment is difficult and not recommended during the preceptorship.
 Plan ahead for this time period.
 Students are expected to arrive to the clinical setting alert and ready to learn.
-Students should avoid working midnight shifts prior to attending any clinical learning experiences to avoid sleep deprivation that may impair judgment and success in achievement learning outcomes. - Students participating in the preceptorship should expect to work holidays, based on their preceptor's schedule, regardless if the college is officially closed on those dates. - Students issued a court summons should make every attempt to be released from this responsibility by communicating class/clinical hours with the appropriate designee requesting student attendance.
+Students should avoid working midnight shifts prior to attending any clinical learning experiences to avoid sleep deprivation that may impair judgment and success in achievement learning outcomes. - Students participating in the preceptorship should expect to work holidays, based on their preceptor's schedule, regardless if the college is officially closed on those dates. - Students issued a court summons (i.e. jury duty or subpoena) should make every attempt to be released from this responsibility by communicating class/clinical hours with the appropriate designee requesting student attendance.
 Students unable to be relinquished of these responsibilities should notify faculty as well as the Nursing Program Coordinator.
+However, absences incurred due to personal issues resulting in court dates/appearances are not excused and subject to the attendance policy and any applicable point deductions.